 Buru Energy works closely with Traditional Owners to form strong relationships and develop mutual respect of traditions, culture and heritage.
 We also seek to train and employ Traditional Owners to maximize the benefits our operations bring to landholders.

-Buru Energy conducts all of its operations in a manner sensitive to cultural concerns and undertakes a process of consultation with Traditional Owners before commencing any on-ground activities.
-To protect heritage values of the region, Buru undertakes heritage clearance surveys prior to ground disturbing works and engages Traditional Owner heritage monitors during ground disturbing works.
+Buru Energy conducts all operations in a manner sensitive to cultural concerns and undertakes a process of consultation with Traditional Owners before commencing any on-ground activities.
+To protect heritage values of the region, Buru undertakes heritage clearance surveys prior to ground disturbing works and engages Traditional Owner heritage monitors during the carrying out of any necessary ground disturbing works.